miboki/dlan-greenphy-sdk/README.md

 *The dLAN® Green PHY module*

+This repository contains two FirmwareStandalone projects.
+The *FirmwareStandalone* projekt which starts at baseaddress 0x0 and the *FirmwareStandaloneTFTP* project which starts at baseaddress 0x10000 to leave space for the bootloader on 0x0 to 0x10000.
+The FirmwareStandalone therefor will *override(!)* an existing Bootloader while flashing.
+If you know about an existing bootloader on your Green PHY module and you want to keep the TFTP update function, the StandaloneFirmwareTFTP should be used.

 ## Features
 * HTTP server with webinterface
 * TCP/IP stack with many protocols ready to use, e.g. DNS, DHCP, ICMP